Rapid Eye Movement (REM) Sleep Behavior Disorder Quiz

 Content updated on Sep 16, 2022

-Rapid eye movement (REM) sleep behavior or dream-enacting behavior is a sleep disorder in which a person physically acts out vivid, often unpleasant dreams with, shouting/ talking, violent arm and leg movements during REM sleep.
-REM sleep is a unique phase of sleep i characterized by random rapid movement of the eyes, low muscle tone and vivid dreams.
+Rapid eye movement (REM) sleep behavior or dream-enacting behavior is a sleep disorder where a person physically acts out vivid, often unpleasant dreams with shouting, talking, and violent arm and leg movements during REM sleep.
+REM sleep is a unique phase of sleep characterized by random rapid eye movement, low muscle tone, and vivid dreams.

 Abnormal sleep behaviors happen just before waking up in the morning